+W is a 16-bit integer variable or constant to set register value to.
+If argument is omitted, zero is used.
 3.13.
 Getting state of the resource (SD-card or network)

 There's a way to get SD-card file or network resource properties without actually loading the file.
-The command explained below works with SD-card partitions formatted with FAT16 or FAT32.
+The command explained below works with SD-card partitions formatted with FAT16, FAT32 or exFAT.